Do you have Stanley stress?

 There are different categories for stress, but let’s talk about stress that can be controlled.
 This is stress that stems from personal actions and emotions.
 Maybe you missed the bus and are running late to work or perhaps a relationship with a co-worker is in a rough patch which is causing you stress.
 The reality is you are creating stress as a reaction to those situations.
+This can be improved through practicing emotional intelligence.

 An extreme example of this is illustrated in an episode of The Office called “Stress Relief.”
 After suffering from a heart attack, one of the characters, Stanley, reveals that his boss, Michael, is the source of his stress.
 While Michael does have some invasive personality traits and frequently causes trouble in the office, Stanley could choose not to let that cause him stress.